Japan

 Day 3

-• We went through a walk around Imperial Park before we walked to lunch.
+• We went for a walk around Imperial Park before we walked to lunch.
 We hoped to see the Imperial Temple, but it was closed this day.
-Kyoto was originally the capital of Japan before it was moved to Tokyo, so the imperial attractions are historic ones.
+Kyoto was originally the capital of Japan before it was moved to Tokyo, so the imperial attractions are historic and exciting ones.

 • We started with lunch at a Michelin starred Italian spot named Vena.
-This was a very buttoned up lunch, which was unique to have an Italian style, but French coursed meal.
+This was a very buttoned up lunch, which was unique to have an Italian style, but French coursed meal, but in Japan.
 It was delicious and we enjoyed ourselves thoroughly.

 • We took a cab to the Fushimi Inari Taisha area where we walked around the well recognized red gates to the temples and shrines inside.
 Without really having a plan, we found ourselves continually walking through all the red gates (there are thousands), admiring all the shrines (there are about 30,000), and we climbed our way all the way to the top of the sacred place.
-With each passing of the red gate, means you are passing into a more and more sacred place, so we joked that we were climbing to enlightenment every time we wanted to quit and turn back around.
+With each passing of the red gate, it means you are passing into a more and more sacred place, so we joked that we were climbing to enlightenment every time we wanted to quit and turn back around.
 The hike is 2.5 miles, but worth every step.
+Perhaps one of the most popular things to do in Kyoto.

 • After a laborious day, we worked up an appetite for our first traditional sushi dinner at Sushidokoro Man.
-This place felt VERY local, had incredibly fresh fish, was very relaxed, and had a group of older men who seemed to be telling jokes, making fun of each other, and having a good time.
-The chef and everybody inside was salt of the earth, and we’d love to go back and visit next time we’re there.
+This place felt VERY local, had incredibly fresh fish and was very relaxed.
+Other than us, there was a group of older men in the restaurant who seemed to be telling jokes, making fun of each other, and having a good ole boys night out.
+The sushi chef and everybody inside the restaurant was salt of the earth, and we’d love to go back and visit next time we’re there.
+They might even pretend to remember us.

 Day 4